Sherchryst/ft_transcendence/db/schema.md

 	- `friend`: The two users are friends.
 		- This relation is symmetric, it implies that the second user is also a friend of the first user.
 	- `pending`: The first user sent a friend request to the second user.
+- created_at: TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP
+	- The date of the creation of the relation.

 ### - achievement(<ins>id</ins>, name, description)